minimaxir/stable-diffusion-negative-prompt/README.md

 # Stable Diffusion 2.0 Negative Prompting

 Jupyter Notebooks for experimenting with negative prompting with Stable Diffusion 2.0.
-All these notebooks _should_ work in Colab (even with a K80 GPU).
+All these notebooks have been confirmed to work in Colab (it may not work with a K80 GPU however).

 These notebooks include: